Olympics-Athletics-Hassan wins 10,000m gold for third Tokyo medal | Sports-Games

 Dutchwoman Sifan Hassan secured a second title and third medal at the Tokyo Olympics on Saturday, showing her blistering pace down the home straight to win the women's 10,000 metres.
 The 28-year-old Ethiopian-born Hassan, world champion over 1,500m and 10,000m, won the 5,000m title and picked up bronze in the 1,500m in her bid for an unprecedented treble in Tokyo.

+"I'm so happy and I cried during the medal ceremony," Hassan said.
+"I actually realised that I'm done, the Games are over.
+"It's not about how strong I am but how strong are the ladies I challenge.
+Now I'm happy, I'm done, it's over."

-The women's 10,000m was one of the most highly-anticipated events of the Games with the world's all-time top two athletes going head-to-head on the Olympic Stadium track.
-Hassan posted a time of 29:06.82 to take more than 10 seconds off the world 10,000m record in Hengelo in June.
+Bahrain's Kalkidan Gezahegne clinched the silver medal while Ethiopia's Letesenbet Gidey taking the bronze.
+The women's 10,000m was one of the most highly-anticipated events of the Games with the world's all-time top two athletes - Hassan and Gidey - going head-to-head at the Olympic Stadium.

-Hassan tucked in just behind the leaders and with about 3,000m remaining, she increased her pace to take second spot.
 Despite running three races in Tokyo's searing heat and humidity in the last few days, Hassan managed to find an even higher gear before the final turn to surge past Gidey and cross the line in 29:55.32.
+"We women are very capable, we are a lot stronger," she said.
+"If you want it, you are strong and you can do it.
+People can do it.
+It is for everyone."

-Bahrain's Kalkidan Gezahegne, also Ethiopian-born, held on to her pace in the closing stages as Gidey faded after trying to make her way past a back-marker.
-Gezahegne clinched the silver in a time of 29:56.18 with Gidey finishing more than five seconds behind her to take the bronze medal.
+Gezahegne, also Ethiopian-born, held her pace in the closing stages as Gidey faded after trying to make her way past a back-marker.
+Gezahegne clinched silver in 29:56.18 with Gidey finishing more than five seconds behind her to take the bronze medal.

+"I want to move up to the marathon.
+At the next Olympics I will grab the gold medal at the marathon," Gezahegne said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)